 From table 1, it becomes clear that most of our protection needs are temporary, with the exception of providing for hospitalisation costs and maybe say, alternative medicine.
 Insuring against high hospitalisation cost can be done effectively using medishield or a private shield plan with a good hospitalisation & surgical plan that pays the first dollar that you incur.
 To provide for the need of alternative medicine such as Traditional Chinese Medicine in the event of a critical illness, you can buy a small term plan that covers critical illness till age 90 or 99.
 All insurance companies in Singapore sells Term plans covering death, disability, critical illnesses, long term care and mortgage protection.

 Thus most of us do not really need whole life insurance.
 By purchasing one, you are paying huge premiums and most of time not being fully insured.
 To illustrate, if you are 35 years old man and need to provide your family with a monthly income of $3,000 for 20 years in the event of your unfortunate demise, you will need about $600,000 cover.
 If you intend to retire and have no dependant at age 55, Table 2 shows a comparison for the various types of plans:

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in Today Newspaper on 16th August 2005 and updated in 2014.